WebOrigami/docs/content/language/expressions.md

 subtitle: A dialect of JavaScript expressions
 ---

-If you're familiar with JavaScript, Origami is essentially **JavaScript expressions plus paths**.
+If you're familiar with JavaScript, Origami is essentially **JavaScript expressions with paths**.
 It also includes minor adaptations that make it easier to define sites with expressions.

 Origami language features are generally optional, but it does enforce one stylistic rule: you have to put spaces around operators like math operators.